robertjskelton/robertjskelton.github.io/_posts/2024-06-20-suzuki-cappuccino-spark-plugs.markdown

 ![Cappuccino](/images/capsp/1.jpg)

 Remove 8 Phillips head screws removing the spark plug cover.
+The front drivers side screw is tough, I used a watch screwdriver to remove it.

 ![Cappuccino](/images/capsp/2.jpg)